Alona Bondarenko: 2010

 Alona started the year off at the Hobart International.
 As the fourth seed, she reached the final defeating Sybille Bammer, Alizé Cornet, seventh seed Zheng Jie, and top seed Anabel Medina Garrigues.
 In the final, Alona defeated second seed Shahar Pe'er to win her second WTA singles title and her first title in over three years.
 Seeded 31st at the Australian Open, Alona made it to the fourth round beating qualifier Kathrin Wörle, Polona Hercog, and eighth seed Jelena Janković.
 She lost her fourth round match to Zheng Jie.

 Playing for Ukraine in the Fed Cup tie versus Italy, Alona won her first rubber over Francesca Schiavone, but she lost her second rubber to Flavia Pennetta.
 Italy ended up winning the tie over Ukraine 4–1.
 After Fed Cup, Alona played at the Dubai Tennis Championships.
 She was defeated in the first round by Andrea Petkovic.
 Seeded 20th at the Indian Wells Open, Alona lost in the second round to Peng Shuai.
 Seeded 21st at the Miami Open, Alona was defeated in the second round by Gisela Dulko.

-Alona started her clay-court season at the MPS Group Championships.
+Alona started her clay-court season at Amelia Island.
 Seeded second, she lost in the first round to eventual finalist Olga Govortsova.
 In Charleston at the Family Circle Cup, Alona was the ninth seed.
 She reached the third round after wins over Julie Ditty and Bethanie Mattek-Sands.
 She was defeated in her third-round match by seventh seed and eventual finalist Vera Zvonareva.
 In the Fed Cup tie against Australia, Alona lost her match to Anastasia Rodionova.
 Ukraine ended up losing to Australia 0–5.
 After playing Fed Cup in Ukraine, Alona flew to Madrid to compete at the Madrid Open.
 In the first round, she came back from a set down to defeat Magdaléna Rybáriková.
 She then gained the biggest win of her career by defeating world No. 2, Caroline Wozniacki in the second round.
 Alona was defeated in the third round by 13th seed Li Na.
 Seeded sixth at the Warsaw Open, Alona was upset by qualifier Gréta Arn in the quarterfinals.
 Seeded 27th at the French Open, Alona reached the third round for the first time, but she lost to fourth seed Jelena Janković.